 I've been asked before what is the best way of finding these bridges.
 The two you care about are on the Nar Valley Way footpath, and the easiest way of getting to them is to jump off the A148 "new" road (from Southgates roundabout to the A47 Saddlebow roundabout), onto the Nar footpath and head south for a few hundred feet.
 Here it is in a Google map for your convenience:

 View South Lynn bridges in a larger map

 Keep your eyes open on the walk there.
 You'll find things like this, buried in the nettles, which appears to be a component of a railway's wire fence:

 The first bridge you'll come to is this beauty.
 Meet PMY2/53:

 This bridge used to shuttle passengers from King's Lynn station to South Lynn station, and freight from King's Lynn yard (now the site of a Morrisons and a Matalan).
 One is immediately struck by what wonderful condition the bridge is in; the only thing that hints at decay is one of the cosmetic pillars having collapsed, and the predictable (and, I think, somewhat fitting) graffiti.

-Of course, that's helped by the fact that this bridge was in use carrying freight to the beet factory at South Lynn.
+Its beautiful cosmetic condition is helped by the fact this bridge was in use carrying freight to the beet factory at South Lynn.
 Nick Youngman's notebooks, from when he worked at Lynn Junction signal box, has the last train running on this section as 31205 collecting molasses tanks, on the 21st of July 1994, following the last firing of the beet factory on the 1st of March, 1994.)